 Do eat with a spoon.

 Most Thai dishes are served in bite-size pieces and eaten with a spoon and fork, but the fork is just used to push food onto the spoon.
+You will rarely be offered a knife along with your fork.

-Do haggle when you are market shopping.
+Do haggle while shopping.

 Haggling is expected and taken as a bit of fun.
-Enjoy the rolls of the eyes and all the associated drama but know when to stop, and bear in mind that a dollar probably means more to a local than it does to you.
+Enjoy the rolling of the eyes and all the associated drama but know when to stop, and bear in mind that a dollar probably means more to a local than it does to you.
 Keep the banter friendly and you’ll find the prices will come down more readily.

 Do keep your cool.